ivan-korobkov/pdef/docs/http-rpc.md

 If the response status is 200 OK:
-    Parse the expected result from a JSON string body.
+    Parse the expected result from the `data` field of a JSON object.
     Return the result.
 Else if the response status is 422 Unprocessable entity:
     If there is no expected application type:
         Raise an exception 'Unknown application exception'
     Else:
-        Parse the expected application exception from a JSON string body.
+        Parse the expected application exception from the `error` field of a JSON object.
         Raise the application exception (or return it to the user other ways).
 Else:
     Raise an HTTP error.